-Medicines for osteoporosisAlendronate (Fosamax); Ibandronate (Boniva); Risedronate (Actonel); Zoledronic acid (Reclast); Raloxifene (Evista); Teriparatide (Forteo); Low bone density - medicines; Osteoporosis - medicines
+Medicines for osteoporosisAlendronate (Fosamax); Ibandronate (Boniva); Risedronate (Actonel); Zoledronic acid (Reclast); Raloxifene (Evista); Teriparatide (Forteo); Denosumab (Prolia); Low bone density - medicines; Osteoporosis - medicines

-A diagnosis of osteoporosis means you are at risk of bone fractures even if you do not have a severe bone injury.
+A diagnosis of osteoporosis means you are at risk for bone fractures even if you DO NOT have a severe bone injury.

-Your doctor may prescribe medicines to help lower your risk of fractures.
-These medicines make the bones in your hips, spine, and other areas denser.
+Your doctor may prescribe certain medicines to help lower your risk of fractures.
+These medicines make the bones in your hips, spine, and other areas less likely to break.

 - A bone density test shows you have osteoporosis, even if you have not had a fracture before, but your fracture risk is high.

 - You have a bone fracture that occurs without any significant injury.

-Common side effects of bisphosphonates are heartburn, nausea, and pain in the belly.
+Common side effects are heartburn, nausea, and pain in the belly.
 When you take bisphosphonates:

 - Take them on an empty stomach in the morning with 6 to 8 ounces (oz), or 177 to 236 milliliters (mL), of plain water (not carbonated water or juice).

-- Remain sitting or standing after taking the pill for at least 30 minutes.
+- After taking the pill, remain sitting or standing for at least 30 minutes.

-- Do not eat or drink for at least 30 - 60 minutes.
+- DO NOT eat or drink for at least 30 to 60 minutes.